 You can make teams and even keep scores if you want.
 You have plenty to choose from: apples, pumpkin seeds, pine cones, chestnuts, acorns, leaves, sticks, corn grains, rocks, wall nuts, and even hay.
 It might not sound a ton of fun for grown-ups, but young kids will love it!

 Find the tree

-You can use them to find their tree, a bit of research and you can teach your kids the names of the trees around you and he’ll have fun learning about them.
+You can use them to find their tree, doing a bit of research and exploration and you can teach your kids the names of the trees around you and educate them about nature in a fun way.